florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

 / Performance: Notepad++ itself is written in C++ and compiled to native machine code for the Windows operating system exclusively.
   It tries to maximize efficiency and minimize the impact on the system it is running on.
   Its plugin system is based on compiled dynamically linked libraries (DLLs).
-  A plugin developer compiles their plugin, which can be written in any arbitrary language to a DLL, which is essentially a library containing machine code along with symbols defining imports and exports of that library.
+  A plugin developer compiles their plugin, which can be written in any arbitrary language, to a DLL, which is a library containing machine code and lists of imported and exported symbols.
-  Notepad's plugin system can then load theses libraries at runtime via the LoadLibrary Win32-Api call and execute arbitrary functions exported from the plugin.
+  Notepad's plugin system can then load theses libraries at runtime via the `LoadLibrary` Win32-API call and execute arbitrary functions exported from the plugin.

-  This is the fastest way for how some host application can embed plugins.
+  This is the fastest way for how host applications can embed plugins.
   It relies only on the operating system for loading already compiled machine code at runtime.
-  There is no additional overhead except the time needed for loading the DLL itself into memory.
+  There is no additional overhead except having to load the DLL itself into memory.
   Thus Notepad++'s plugin system is evaluated at a score of 5 for its optimal performance.
 / Plugin size: 3-4
   - #todo[check sizes]